- Specifically, what kind of sticks do the snares use?

 How do I get music to practice?

-You can go to the contact us portion of this website and submit a form or you can visit the Bronco Marching Band website.
-You will be required to purchase the music.
-The cost of the packet is 20 dollars.
+You will be required to purchase the music in the form of our annual course packet.
+The cost of the packet is $20.
 Inside of the packet you will have all of the exercises and standard drumline repertoire.

 How big is the drumline?